 Websites and apps have several options available to try and find your location, but one of the simplest is the HTML Geolocation API.
 It's easy to use, often surprisingly accurate, and probably won't be affected by your VPN.

-Test this by connecting to your VPN, then running the geolocation test on the HTML5 Demo site.
+Test this by connecting to your VPN, then running the geolocation test on the BrowserLeaks site.

 Normally your browser should ask if the site can access your location.
 Give it permission and a map will appear, most likely with your real location, and not the VPN server.